-Our Corporate Governance Guidelines provide a framework for effective governance at EMC.
-The guidelines address many areas, including selection criteria for Board members, lead director responsibilities, selection and evaluation of the CEO, management succession planning, and assessment of Board performance.
+Our Corporate Governance Guidelines provide a framework for the effective governance of EMC.
+The guidelines address many areas, including selection criteria for Board members, Lead Director responsibilities, selection and evaluation of the CEO, management succession planning, and assessment of Board performance.

 EMC recognizes that corporate governance is only as strong as the board of directors behind it.
 We are fortunate to have a highly experienced, well-informed, and fully engaged Board.

 We currently have 11 Board members, comprised of two women and nine men.
 Nine Directors are independent as defined in our Categorical Standards of Independence and the listing standards of the New York Stock Exchange.
 We require each Board member to stand for election annually, and have adopted a majority vote standard for the election of directors.
-In August 2012, after a broad and extensive search, the Board of Directors elected Jami Miscik to the Board.
+In July 2013, the Board of Directors elected William D. Green to the Board.
 In April 2014, Windle B. Priem did not stand for re-election at our Annual Meeting of Shareholders.